-Hailey brings a unique policy background to her work documenting the human cost of conflict, drawing from years of experience as a communications strategist, speechwriter, and spokesperson in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
-She has written op-eds, speeches, and articles on behalf of U.S. elected officials that have been published in outlets such as The Washington Post, USA Today, The Hill, The Washington Times, Military Times, and The National Review, among others.
+Hailey brings a unique policy background to her work documenting the human cost of conflict, drawing from years of experience as a communications director and policy advisor in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
+Her writing on behalf of U.S. elected officials has been published in outlets such as The Washington Post, USA Today, The Hill, Military Times, and The National Review, among others.
 She continues to serve as a writer and communications consultant for IMPACT Global Strategies.

 She is fully trained and certified in emergency first aid and surviving hostile environments, and is available for assignments worldwide.